 "I try to get my students to think like professional students, really producing and learning.
 I'm always delighted to hear how students bring their own cultural influences and creative spirit to class assignments, all using the same software and hardware tools.
 It is extremely powerful for them, as well.
 It's gratifying when somebody who's never used this stuff before does a really great project by the end of the semester and gets empowered that they can do it.
 And the music synthesis majors really are sharp; by the time they're done with the departmental courses, they know how to do a wide variety of things."

 "My mentors always encouraged me to follow my own vision.
-I encourage my students to do the same, and to be aware of the pitfalls of commercial music: being expected to sound a certain way, and following the trend towards more tricks and less composition.
+I encourage my students to do the same, and to be aware of the pitfalls of commercial music: being expected to sound a certain way, and following the trend toward more tricks and less composition.
 Creating something personal and unique, like a signature sound, is the spark for a career.
 So I'll help in any way I can to empower a young artist to step back, listen to what they're doing, and say, 'What does it sound like, and what do I want it to sound like?'
 We can do a number of things to help you get there."